dreadster3/media_tools/README.md

-# Media Tools
+# :camera: Media Tools

-Cli tool developed in rust to perform image and video operations in an easy way.
+:computer: Cli tool developed in rust to perform image and video operations in an easy way.